 But… (and there’s always a but), it’s more likely an uphill climb.
 In fact, it’s almost always an uphill climb for new and emerging authors.
 I’ll be honest — most authors pull out all the stops to break even on their first book.
 Some call that “paying your dues” in an extremely competitive literary realm and learning how it all works.
 The goal is to attain some acclaim and build on that.
 It takes perseverance and an unshakable belief in your concepts to push on and create new works.

 Before we talk about the money end of book deals, there is a lot of preliminary information for authors to absorb.

 First, you must have a book — a good book, carefully edited.
 Perhaps it needs more than editing, such as development or even a substantive overhaul.
 Each level of editing has a cost, the lowest being copyediting (much like proofreading) and the highest being the overhaul.

 What you are able to afford can affect the quality and marketability of the book and the book deals you are offered.
-Yes, editing is an investment, but this investment increases your odds of success.
+Yes, editing is an investment, and (fortunately) this investment increases your odds of success.

 Social Media and Free Platforms

 While you are writing your book or having it edited, really focus on pre-publicity.
 Please, please, don’t say that you don’t like Facebook, Twitter and Instagram.
 Learn to love these free platforms.
 Practice your marketing and increase your online footprint.
 Readers cannot buy your book if they don’t know it exists.

 You should be talking up your project, teasing it, and developing a fan base well before your book is finished.
 Even a small fan base is helpful because you’ll soon be looking for a literary agent who will likely care very much about your social outreach capabilities.